Dr. John A. BullinariaSchool of Computer Science

 Natural Computation Research in Birmingham - the main local research grouping I belong to.

-CERCIA - The Centre of Excellence for Research in Computational Intelligence and Applications, of which I am Deputy Director.
+CERCIA - The Centre of Excellence for Research in Computational Intelligence and Applications, of which I am associated.

 Corpus Derived Semantic Representations - The outputs of my research with Joe Levy on lexical semantics.

 The Neural Computation and Psychology Workshop (NCPW) Series which I regularly contribute to.

 The 8th International Conference on Parallel Problem Solving from Nature (PPSN VIII) which took place in Birmingham, 18-22 September 2004.

 The 9th Neural Computation and Psychology Workshop (NCPW9) which took place in Plymouth, 8-10 September 2004.